BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

-                                   Vanilla - miss floaties shown as in vanilla (no miss margin) Default - miss floaties shown as AIM's ShowMissMargin: true All - show all miss floaties with miss margin }
+                                   Vanilla - miss floaties shown as in vanilla (no miss margin) Default - miss floaties shown as AIM's ShowMissMargin: true All - show all miss floaties with miss margin "DestoryedLocationDamageTransferStructure":true - if true damage to destroyed locations transferred to structure directly instead of armor
+"NullifyDestoryedLocationDamage": true - if true damage to destroyed locations will be nullified "DestoryedLocationCriticalAllow": true - if false and on hit locations had 0 structure criticals will not be rolled "uiIcons": [ "weapon_up", "weapon_down" ] - some prewarm icons }

 Weapon definition